mhnamdar/mhnamdar.github.io/index.md

          height="0">

 ## Honors & Awards
+- Winner of the award for the best author of a scientific and practical book in the young category for my [book](https://mhnamdar.github.io/Publications/), Austria , 2020
 - Ranked 18th in Nationwide Granduate School Entrance Exam(MSc) in physics amongst more then 30600 participant, 2021
 - Ranked 16th in National Physics Olympiad among Iranian Undergraduate Students, 2021
 - Ranked 152 in Iranian University Entrance Exam (Kokur) among 184000 participants, 2018